 Bill became Pittsford Town Justice in March, 2011.
 In November of 2013 he was elected as Town Supervisor and was sworn into office on January 2, 2014.
 Pittsford residents returned him for a second term in the election of 2015.

 A lawyer by profession, Bill practiced law full-time for 29 years before taking office as Town Supervisor.
 Bill earned his Bachelor’s degree at Yale University and his law degree at the University of Virginia Law School.
 You may email him at email@example.com or by clicking here.

 Kate Bohne Munzinger was elected to Town Board in November of 2015.
 She formerly served the Town of Pittsford as Communications Director from 2009 to 2012.

 Kate is the Chief of Staff for New York State Senator Joe Robach.
 Prior to being elected, Kate served for several years on the Town of Pittsford’s Environmental Board.
 She is a graduate of Pittsford Sutherland High School, completed her undergraduate studies at SUNY Albany, and received her master’s degree in international relations from Syracuse University.
 She has been a longtime volunteer with Ronald McDonald House Charities and currently serves on its Board of Directors.

 Kate and her husband Jason have two children – Ryan, a student at Jefferson Road Elementary School, and Pete, a preschooler at Pittsford Nursery School.
-You may email her by clicking here.
+You may email her at firstname.lastname@example.org or by clicking here.